modoboa/modoboa-installer/README.rst

    The server (physical or virtual) running Modoboa needs at least 2GB of RAM in order to compile the required dependencies during the installation process.
 Passwords should not contain any special characters as they may cause the installation to fail.
-It's important to set a [FQDN](https://linuxconfig.org/how-to-change-fqdn-domain-name-on-ubuntu-20-04-focal-fossa-linux) before, otherwise the installaion will break.
+It's important to set a FQDN before, otherwise the installation will break.

 Usage::